-Click here to go to the PTSA website pages.
+Click here to go to the PFC website pages.
 A.E.
-Wright is always looking for volunteers to help with activities, serve as Committee Chairs, supplement needed materials, raise funds for large items and work with the principal and the staff to support programs at school.
+Wright is always looking for volunteers to help with activities, serve as Committee Chairs, supplement needed materials, raise funds for large items, and work with the principal and the staff to support programs at school.

 If you are able to volunteer, please email email@example.com.
-You may also visit the PTSA tab on the A.E.
-Wright Web site to view volunteer opportunities, upcoming events, and meeting dates.
+You may also visit the PFC tab on the A.E.
+Wright Website to view volunteer opportunities, upcoming events, and meeting dates.
 All A.E.
-Wright parents are welcome to attend the PTSA meetings.
+Wright parents are welcome to attend the PFC meetings.

 SCHOOL SITE COUNCIL